SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/02-data-structures/05-tree/projects/binary-tree/README.md

 ### Implementation
 Using Java programming language:

-- `Employee` class is already implemented and added to the project files as below:
+- `Employee` class is already implemented and added to the BinartTree class as the below:
 ```java

 public class Employee {